 Tell the truth.
 Return what you borrow.
 History matters.
 Respect your fiduciary duties, and when you know you are right, be fearless.

-I grew up often at one end of a table saw helping my father, who taught me these values, to build things.
+I grew up often at one end of a table saw helping my father, who taught me these values and to build things.
 He also taught me to trust the bubble of a level, to use leverage, and to fasten things well.
 My mother, among so many other things, taught me to be sensitive to the plight of others, and to help people.

 MY FAMILY / MI FAMILIA